jsw99/photonic-nanomaterials-lab/Cell-Segmentation/README.md

 <img src=./schematics/segf_20.png width=512/10 height=640/10>

 ### 5. Fluorescence image with labeled cell outlines
+- We used the gating mode.
+As a result, cells that aggregate was not counted
 <img src=./schematics/seg2_20.png width=512/10 height=640/10>

 ### 6. Histogram showing relation between integrated intensities and frequencies